863 messages across 76 sessions (91 total) | 2026-04-07 to 2026-05-07

 Hooks

-Auto-run shell commands at lifecycle events like after edits
+Shell commands auto-run at lifecycle events

-Connect Claude to external tools and APIs
+Connect Claude to external tools/APIs via Model Context Protocol

 New Ways to Use Claude Code